mklabs/make/readme.md

   (`.eslintrc` and `.babelrc` are handled as JSON files)
 - Every other top level files is copied to destination, existing files are skipped

-The package.json file can have a "bake" field (removed when merged with package.json), with the following properties:
+The package.json file can have a "make" field (removed when merged with package.json), with the following properties:

-- "scripts"          - Similar to npm scripts, a list of hooks for bake to invoke
+- "scripts"          - Similar to npm scripts, a list of hooks for make to invoke
 - "scripts.start"    - Executed when the generation process starts
 - "scripts.install"  - Executed when the template has been generated
 - "description"      - Optional description for this template (used on `--help`)